tagohd/mono/Places/Mana Plane.md

 Until directed otherwise, I am going to imagine it like an oil well.
 Mages, therefore, are like the U.S. See also: https://www.youtube.com/watch?v=s_hFTR6qyEo
 	[Lun]: Video unavailable...
 	[Sudo]: Try this one: https://www.youtube.com/watch?v=GX-9wXFQRgA.
 Or just search "there will be blood milkshake", if you haven't seen *There Will Be Blood*.
+(Ew.
+Blood milkshake.)
-#Cite/Movie/There-Will-Be-Blood
+#Cite/Movie/There-Will-Be-Blood [movieRefType:: There Will Be Blood/General]

 %%
 sudoMinor:: Added pictures and tags.
 Added new video link.